vova-kolb/git-timetravel/lab/experiment.md

 # Experiment Notes

-Day 42 — We observed anomalies repeating.
+Day 42 — The lab notes record more than they show — not every truth is visible at first glance.
-The logs may contain more than they show…
+(Hint: later you may want to search the logs for a KEY.)